 In spite of these early problems, Co-op City developed into a successful community.
 Even Ada Louise Huxtable was forced to acknowledge that "They build good apartments at unbeatable prices" (Huxtable, 1968).
 As UHF Vice President George Schecter explained, "It's oriented inward, toward the interior, where people live" (Carter, 1971).
-It is still considered by many an attractive living environment, since, as one reporter notes, "what vexes architects means less to many residents than cost, good schools, safety, and racial harmony" (Selvin 1991).
-It has achieved a measure of racial integration unusual in New York with a population composition of 50% white, 30% black, and 20% Hispanic according to the 1990 census (Newman 1992).
-There has been a recent influx of Jewish families from the former Soviet Union, particularly families seeking a more diverse living environment than the heavily Russian enclave in Brighton Beach.
+It is still considered by many an attractive living environment, since, as one reporter notes, "what vexes architects means less to many residents than cost, good schools, safety, and racial harmony" (Selvin, 1991).
+It has achieved a measure of racial integration unusual in New York with a population composition of 50 percent white, 30 percent black, and 20 percent Hispanic according to the 1990 census (Newman, 1992).
+There has been a recent influx of Jewish families from the former Soviet Union, aided by interest-free mortgages from the Metropolitan New York Coordinating Council on Jewish Poverty.
+Co-op City appeals to immigrant families seeking a more diverse living environment than the heavily Russian enclave in Brighton Beach.
 The tower-in-the-park setting also appeals to many of these families, providing welcome open space.
 As one new resident exclaimed, talking about her move to Co-op City from Washington Heights, "I felt a lack of fresh air, a lack of green trees.
-And all of these things I found in Co-op City (Fern 1993 p.
-30).
+And all of these things I found in Co-op City (Fern, 1993).

-The strike experience at Co-op City thoroughly demoralized the UHF leadership, who blamed the strike on "that Maoist" Charlie Rosen.
-Harold Ostroff, former executive vice president of UHF, resigned on April 10, 1976, saying, "What took a half century to create and establish has been smashed and set back twenty-five years...by the irresponsible action of a relatively few people at Co-op City and by the apathy of the vast majority of members of that cooperative" (Minutes 1976).
+The experience at Co-op City thoroughly demoralized the UHF leadership, who blamed the strike on "that Maoist" Charlie Rosen.
+Harold Ostroff, former Executive Vice President of UHF, resigned on April 10, 1976, saying, "What took a half century to create and establish has been smashed and set back twenty-five years ... by the irresponsible action of a relatively few people at Co-op City and by the apathy of the vast majority of members of that cooperative" (Minutes, 1976).

 But in reality it was not the strike but the disequilibrium between worker wages and housing costs that drove the UHF out of the housing business.
-The 1971 Annual Report describes efforts to reduce the construction costs of the Twin Pines project then in the planning stages.
+The 1971 Annual Report describes efforts to reduce the construction costs of the Twin Pines project then in the planning To make the housing affordable to their stages. constituency, UHF needed a combination of a low-interest mortgage, tax abatement, and the introduction of prefabricated construction systems to reduce labor costs.
+At the last moment, the State of New York balked at committing a large mortgage to untested construction technologies, even though officials of the Building and Construction Trades Council had signed an umbrella contract covering all the trades.
 Sadly, the UHF concluded that they were "not organized to sponsor housing which average working people cannot afford" (United Housing Foundation 1971).
 With some bitterness they lamented, "Unfortunately, real commitment does not exist even in a city, state and nation where there is a desperate housing situation."
 Although the UHF vowed to continue with other cooperative efforts in areas like insurance, education, and building management, they announced the impending sale of Twin Pines to a private developer (National Kinney Corp. and the Starrett Housing Corp.), and bowed out of the housing development business.